-Migration Elasticity - Solving the sequential equilibrium requires migration elasticity $(1/\nu)$ , a parameter governing how much migration responds to the relative changes in lifetime expected utilities-and ultimately real income-across labor markets.
+ticity $(1/\nu)$, a parameter governing how much migration responds to the relative changes in lifetime expected utilities-and ultimately real income-across labor markets.
 All other things being equal, the migration elasticity is expected to be larger over longer time intervals, as households are more likely to adjust through labor reallocation over an extended period.
 In previous studies, Caliendo et al. (2019) estimates migration elasticity using internal migration data from the US, finding $\nu = 5.34$ for the quarterly interval and $\nu = 2.02$ for the annual interval, and Caliendo et al. (2021) estimates annual migration elasticity at $\nu = 2$ using migration flows among countries within the EU.
-At the same time, however, cross-country and cross-sector migration, as in this study, is likely to have lower migration elasticity at $\nu = 6.67$ , with quinquennial step size and its data covering 6 sectors and 287 regions around the world.
+At the same time, however, cross-country and cross-sector migration, as in this study, is likely to have lower migration elasticity compared to within-country or intra-EU migration.
+In a related study, Cruz (2023) estimates this elasticity at $\nu = 6.67$, using a quinquennial step size, with its data covering 6 sectors and 287 regions around the world.